-The investment strategy of the Trustees of the plan is that the asset mix should contain a combination of return enhancing and liability/duration matching investments to achieve the plan's investment return objectives and to protect the Plan from significant fluctuations in the plan's solvency ratio.
-The duration matching investments includes investments in long bonds while the return enhancing investments includes a diversification of investments in equities, real estate, and hedge funds.
+The investment strategy of the Trustees of the plan is that the asset mix should contain a combination of return enhancing and liability/duration matching investments to achieve the plan's investment return objectives and to protect the plan from significant fluctuations in the plan's solvency ratio.
+The duration matching investments include investments in long bonds while the return enhancing investments include a diversification of investments in equities, real estate, and hedge funds.

 The expected return on plan assets is determined by considering the expected returns available on the assets underlying the current investment policy.
 Expected yields on fixed interest investments are based on gross redemption yields as at the date of the consolidated statement of financial position.
 Expected returns on equity and property investments reflect long-term rates of return experienced in the respective markets.
-The actual return on plan assets for the year ended December 31, 2018 was \$1,312 (2017 - \$1,276).
+The actual return on plan assets for the year ended December 31, 2019 was \$3,247 (2018 - \$1,312).